 \subsection{Zero-shot Results on ScanNet}

 We validate our zero-shot open-world system on real-world images from ScanNet25k~\cite{dai2017scannet} and ShapeNet~\cite{chang2015shapenet} CAD model annotations provided by Scan2CAD~\cite{avetisyan2019scan2cad}.
-We deliberately evaluate on cluttered environments capturing occlusion and multiple real world objects.
-We do this by selecting 600 images from the standard evaluation set where each image contains at least 3 different object categories or 5 object instances.
-These images contain around 3,000 instances spanning 24 categories, compared to the evaluation set in prior work~\cite{ke2023repurposing} with 2,500 instances from 2,100 images covering 6 categories.
-We compare to the state-of-the-art prior work ROCA~\cite{gumeli2022roca} and DiffCAD~\cite{gao2023diffcad} where ROCA is a fully-supervised deterministic end-to-end model trained on training data of Scan2CAD and DiffCAD is a weakly-supervised probabilistic model trained on generated synthetic data.
-However, we note that both these methods cannot scale up and generalize to unobserved real-world images as ROCA consumes expensive real-world data for training and DiffCAD requires training for each category individually and inefficient inference due to a denoising network design.
+We deliberately evaluate on cluttered environments capturing occlusion and multiple objects.
+We select 600 images from the standard evaluation set where each image contains at least 3 different object categories or 5 object instances.
+These images contain around 3,000 instances spanning 24 categories, compared to the evaluation set in prior work~\cite{gumeli2022roca} with 2,500 instances from 2,100 images covering 6 categories.
+We compare to ROCA~\cite{gumeli2022roca} and DiffCAD~\cite{gao2023diffcad} where ROCA is a fully-supervised deterministic end-to-end model trained solely on Scan2CAD and DiffCAD is a weakly-supervised probabilistic model trained on generated synthetic data.
+Both prior works cannot scale up and generalize to unobserved real-world images due to expensive data acquisition, infeasibility of training individual models for every category or inefficient inference.
 In contrast, Diorama provides a training-free solution showing comparable performance against DiffCAD and more flexible capability against ROCA.
 We show a qualitative comparison of CAD alignment in~\cref{fig:scan2cad}.
-Note that we can handle out-of-distribution objects (laptop and backpack) in the first and fourth row, which ROCA and DiffCAD cannot process due to limited training data.
-See the supplement for quantitative results.
+Note that we can handle out-of-distribution objects (laptop and backpack) in the first and fourth row, which ROCA and DiffCAD cannot process due to limited data.
+See the supplement for more results.